fischeversenker/nestjs-test/blog-post.md

 }
 ```

 In a real life application this model definition would need to be a lot more robust.
-This can be accomplished by using an already well established library like [TypeORM](https://github.com/typeorm/typeorm) that takes care of database connections.
-There is a [section in the nest documentation](https://docs.nestjs.com/techniques/database) regarding *TypeORM* as well as other means to store/manipulate data like MongoDB.
+This can be accomplished by using an already well established library like [TypeORM](https://github.com/typeorm/typeorm) that takes care of object-relational mapping and database connections.
+There is a [section in the nest documentation](https://docs.nestjs.com/techniques/database) regarding *TypeORM* as well as other means to store/manipulate data like using [MongoDB](https://www.mongodb.com/).

-With this simple interface in place we can now take a closer look at the files we generated using the CLI and extend them a little.
+With this simple interface for students in place we can now take a closer look at the files we generated using the CLI and extend them a little.

 ### *students/students.service.ts*